clairefuzzyelephant/clarity-eats/src/blog/koreaDay6.md

     />
 </div>

 Since there was nothing much else to do in Itaewon during the day, we decided to go to (surprise) Hongdae to get (surprise) GoMango.
-It was becoming a religion at this point.
+It was seriously becoming a religion at this point.
 Dinner was also in Hongdae, at a kalguksu place called Tom's Noodles (탐스칼국수).
 I got the spicy beef noodle soup, which was hot and flavorful.
 The portion sizes were quite large, and I probably was only able to finish 40% of mine before pushing it off to my friends.

 <div>
     <img src="../images/koreaDay5-6/kalguksu.jpeg"